blabla1337/skf-flask/skf/markdown/knowledge_base/137-knowledge_base--Verify_integrity_using_checksums--.md

-Always use checksums when working with interpreted code, libraries, executables, and configuration files, when these checksums do not match you can determine that these files are corrupted or backdoored.
+Always use checksums when working with interpreted code, libraries, executables, and configuration files, when these checksums do not match you can determine that these files are corrupted or backdoor-ed.

 **Solution:**